Langkawi's High Box Jellyfish Risk Ignored

 Langkawi does not have a dangerous jellyfish management plan - Koh Samui does.

-Visitors to Langkawi, especially Chenang beach, are blissfully ignorant to the risk that is ever-present.
+Visitors to Langkawi, especially Cenang beach, are blissfully ignorant to the risk that is ever-present.

 The island's tourism rakes in close to one billion US dollars annually, yet Malaysian authorities continue to flagrantly push profit over people as they conveniently bury their heads in the sand.